About Our Sensors

 For point level detection, tuning fork level switches are a popular option because they provide a dependable and adaptable level measuring solution for a wide variety of industries.

-Measure a liquid flowing through a pipe or inside a tank.
+Continuously measure a liquid flowing through a pipe or inside a tank

-A level sensor can also be implemented for use as..
+A level sensor can also be implemented for use as a level switch.

 Scroll to Top